-If you cook a lot of meals at home like we do, then you probably have experienced some unpleasant garbage odors.
-It’s just one those things that comes with cooking farm to table meals.
-I know we really should do more composting, but it’s just not convenient to run outside all the type to compost food.
+If you cook many meals at home as we do, you probably have experienced some unpleasant garbage odors.
+It’s just one of those things that come with cooking farm-to-table meals.
+I know we really should do more composting, but it’s just not convenient to run outside all the types to compost food.
 And I just can’t warm up to the idea of having a little composting bin on the kitchen counter.
 Can you?
 So, garbage odors are bound to happen!
-This post contains some affiliate links for your convenience, read full disclosure policy.
+This post contains some affiliate links for your convenience; read the full disclosure policy.

 Related: Citrus Summer Stove Top Potpourri

 Related: 6 Cleaners to Stop Buying and Start Making

 What haven’t I tried to remove garbage odors?

 I must have a sensitive or strong nose because no kitchen odor gets by me unnoticed.
 Yeah, it’s a superpower I’d like to be stripped off.
 So, I have tried a multitude of things to eliminate garbage odors, such as:

 Coffee – I filled a small container with fresh coffee grounds and placed it under the sink.
 While coffee has a strong aroma that I love, this wasn’t the best idea as I accidentally spilled the coffee grounds when reaching for the dishwasher tablets.
 Yep, that required the vacuum to clean up!

 Orange – A traditional handmade ornament, orange pomanders made during the Christmas season smell amazing!
 They basically consist of poking handfuls of whole cloves into an orange, then hanging to freshen the air.
 Although fun to make, this is a rather expensive choice as a garbage refresher.
 Have you seen the price tag on whole cloves?